wasmCloud/wasmCloud/doc/getting_started.md

     - `--output-dir DIR`      - create the file in DIR (default ".")
     - `-D project_name=PROJ`  - initial project name (default "my_project")

 The actor project creates an echo actor that implements the httpserver interface.
 When it receives an http message, it echoes back data from the request.
+This actor should be compatible with both the current wasmcloud host (0.18) and the upcoming wasmcloud-otp host.

 To build,
 ```text